4 Best Gutter Companies in

 Different Types of Gutters

-- Titanium Zinc: Titanium zinc gutters will be pricey, but this material will last quite a bit longer than many options.
-This material does not rust, and it doesn't typically show scratches.
-The production of titanium zinc gutters is not as eco-friendly as some other options, but their longevity helps to make up for it.
+• Titanium Zinc: Titanium zinc gutters are expensive, but they can last quite a bit longer than many options.
+This material does not rust, and it doesn't normally show scratches.
+The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps contribute to their sustainability.

-- Vinyl: Vinyl gutters are the least expensive, but can easily be damaged in very warm climates like Tifton's.
-Gutters made of PVC vinyl are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains fewer environmental toxins than many other types of gutter materials.
+• Vinyl: Vinyl gutters are the least expensive, but may need to be replaced often in very warm climates like Tifton's.
+PVC vinyl gutters are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.

-- Sectional Vs. Seamless Gutters: Sectional gutters are less expensive and easier to install.
+• Sectional Vs. Seamless Gutters: Sectional gutters are less expensive and easier to install.
 You or your gutter professional will purchase pre-cut lengths of gutter and fit them to your house.
 Seamless gutters are custom-built to your home and require professional installation.
-They are more expensive for this reason, but are less prone to leaks.
+Seamless gutters are more expensive for this reason, but they are also less prone to leaks.

 Different types of gutter guards

-- Foam Guards: Foam guards are made up of pieces of foam that sit in your gutter and let water through while catching debris on top.
-Foam guards are budget-friendly and quick to install, but are non-recyclable and need to be replaced frequently, making them less eco-friendly than some other options.
+• Foam Guards: Foam guards are comprised of pieces of foam that sit in your gutter and let water through while catching debris on top.
+Foam guards are budget-friendly and easy to install, but are non-recyclable and need to be replaced frequently, making them less eco-friendly than some other options.

 Top Environmental Pick